Total Credits: .75 including .75 AOA Category 1-A Credit(s), .75 AMA PRA Category 1 Credit(s)™

 The Arizona Osteopathic Medical Association (AOMA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The AOMA designates this live activity for a maximum of .75 AMA PRA Category 1 Credits™.
+The AOMA designates this enduring material for a maximum of .75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-AOMA Grievance Policy: The Arizona Osteopathic Medical Association strives to provide continuing medical education programs to fulfill the needs of the attendees and to meet the AOA Accreditation Requirements and ACCME Accreditation Requirements.
+AOMA Grievance Policy: The Arizona Osteopathic Medical Association strives to provide continuing medical education programs that fulfill the needs of attendees and meet the requirements of AOA Accreditation and ACCME Accreditation.
 Comments, questions, or complaints should be submitted in writing to Teresa Roland, Director of Education, by mail to AOMA, 3039 W Peoria Ave, Suite C102-158, Phoenix, AZ 85029, or email teresa@azosteo.org.

 Dr. Jennifer Shuey, DO, is a Clinical Assistant Professor at Midwestern University’s Arizona College of Osteopathic Medicine, where she contributes her expertise to the Department of Osteopathic Family and Community Medicine.
 Board-certified in Family Medicine with Osteopathic Manipulative Treatment (OMT), Dr. Shuey is a distinguished graduate of the 2021 class of Midwestern University Chicago College of Osteopathic Medicine.
 Dr. Shuey completed her residency in Family Medicine at Resurrection Hospital in Chicago, where she notably revitalized the developmental screening process.
 With broad practice in family medicine, she has been an advocate for osteopathy and family medicine at both state and national levels.